jualbacar/Kantox_CE_challenge/app/README.md

 ## Notes

-- Import errors in the editor are expected until dependencies are installed
+- Services automatically assume IAM roles if `AWS_ROLE_ARN` is set
-- The auxiliary service will return errors if attempting to access S3 (by design)
+- The auxiliary service will return errors if attempting to access S3 (by design - no permissions)
-- Both services use the same base configuration but expose different capabilities
+- Both services use the same base configuration but expose different capabilities based on IAM permissions
-- Container health checks use the `/health` endpoint
+- Container health checks use the `/health` endpoint for Kubernetes probes
+- Images are automatically built and pushed by GitHub Actions on commits to main branch